Resume Guidelines for Health & Wellbeing Professionals

 2. Industry and Technical Competencies

-Recruiters would first search for your industry experience and technical competencies to match you to the relevant jobs they have available.
-In healthcare and wellbeing sectors using a skills-based resume as opposed to a reverse chronological resume, is preferred.
-Mention the industries that you have worked in for example geriatrics, surgery, obstetrics, frail care, occupational therapy, paramedics, pediatrics, child psychology, physical rehab, research, clinical trials, hospital administration, dietetics, biokinetics or physiotherapy.
+Recruiters would first search for your industry experience and technical competencies to match you to their available jobs.
+In the healthcare and wellbeing sectors, using a skills-based resume as opposed to a reverse chronological resume is preferred.
+Mention the industries that you have worked in for example geriatrics, surgery, obstetrics, frail care, occupational therapy, paramedics, pediatrics, child psychology, physical rehab, research, clinical trials, hospital administration, dietetics, biokinetics, or physiotherapy.
 List your technical competencies and core skills in a table format, placing this section just below your career synopsis.

 3. Education and Certifications